 Colombia has one of the highest levels of income inequality in the world.

-Rural schools lack sufficient classroom space and qualified teachers, causing many children to drop out.
+Rural schools in Colombia lack sufficient classroom space and qualified teachers, causing many children to drop out.

 Explore areas where you can help us build a better world for children.